LiquidZulu/brain/Axioms as Undeniable.md

 >
 >A. "That's one.
 You must accept the existence axiom even to utter the term 'disagreement.'
 But, to continue, I still claim that disagreement is unreal.
 How can people disagree, since they are unconscious beings who are unable to hold ideas at all?"
 >
 >B. "Of course people hold ideas.
-They are conscious beings—you know that."
+They are conscious beings---you know that."
 >
 >A. "There's another axiom.
 But even so, why is disagreement about ideas a problem?
 Why should it suggest that one or more of the parties is mistaken?
 Perhaps all of the people who disagree about the very same point are equally, objectively right."
 >